-The Supreme Court announced Monday morning that it would hear arguments soon on the Obama administration’s signature legislative achievement: the health care law.
+The Supreme Court announced Monday morning that it would hear arguments this year on the Obama administration’s signature legislative achievement: the health care law.

 Arguments are expected sometime this spring with a decision coming in early summer, months before the next presidential election.